Enter Bird's Name in Search Box:

 |4.75" 12cm||8.25" 21cm||0.35oz.
 10g||Phylloscopidae||Phylloscopus collybita|

 Distribution: Found throughout Eurasia, migrates into Africa during winter months.
-Has been a vagrant seen in North America.
+It has been a vagrant seen in North America.